tgilvonas/game-bots/readme.txt

 4. Launch the script;
 5. Press 'q' key;
 6. Set focus on emulator window and start the game;
-7. Enjoy the action and laugh from dummy game bots :)
+7. Enjoy the action and laugh at dummy game bots :)

 Equivalents of gamepad keys:
 Button "B" - computer keyboard key 'z'